How To Prepare Yourself For Test Case Writing [Productivity Tips]

 4) Tester’s Efficiency should not be estimated based on the number of bugs identified in the system under testing, but on the capabilities of writing successful test cases that result is the discovery of the defects.
 So, the test cases should be written in such a way that the coverage and traceability should be maximum based on the system boundary and scope.

 5) Understand the application Domain thoroughly.
 For example, testing a website is easier than testing a financial software developed for stock exchange being utilized by thousands of people at the same time.
-Simple website functionality can be understandable by any tester whereas the financial terms and functionalities cannot be understandable by all the testers until and unless they have the relevant educational background or training or having domain experience.
+Simple website functionality can be understandable by any tester whereas the financial terms and functionalities cannot be understandable by all the testers until and unless they have the relevant educational background or training or have domain experience.

 So, when a tester is being allocated on a new project, he/she should do a self-assessment, whether they are eligible and can perform their job as per the expectations or not.
 If the functional requirements are tough to understand, it should be escalated to the project team well in advance to avoid future misconceptions on the tester’s efficiency and performance.
-It will be handled by the project manager or the test manager through proper plans and training.
+This will be handled by the project manager or the test manager through proper planning and training.

 7) Identify the types of testing to be performed and the skills required for testing the AUT.
 For example, some projects require only black-box testing and some require white box testing skills.
-The knowledge of “scripting” or experience in “SQL” or working with “mark up language” like HTML/XML etc., or even a system knowledge on how to install/troubleshoot installation of the software, etc. are some project-specific requirements you must learn yourself or get training for the same.
+The knowledge of “scripting” or experience in “SQL” or working with “mark up language” like HTML/XML etc., or even system knowledge on how to install/troubleshoot software, etc. are some project-specific requirements you must learn yourself or get training for the same.

 Test Case efficiency 2

-• Security testing may be required to check whether the application is only allowing users having proper rights and permissions to be authorized to use the system, and the test cases should be written to cover these scenarios.
+• Security testing may be required to check whether the application is only allowing users with proper rights and permissions to be authorized to use the system, and the test cases should be written to cover these scenarios.

 • Regression testing may be required to check if the core functionality and critical features are working properly on every release.

 For instance, before starting to write test cases, testers should check if the “requirements specification” document is reviewed and all the review points are considered and updated in the document.
-If the organization is following a proper and matured process, all the document templates should have this change information on the first page of the document itself.
+If the organization is following a proper and mature process, all document templates should have this change information on the first page of the document itself.

 Test Case Documents should be reviewed at least 3 times through: